Dave Stieb: Career

+Pitching style

 Stieb entered the league primarily as a power pitcher, relying on a high, inside fastball to strike batters out.
 The brushback pitch was an integral part of his repertoire to back batters off the plate, and was especially tough on right-handed hitters in this respect.
 As a result, he was the leader in hit batsmen in the American League in 1981, 1983, 1984, 1986, and 1989, and he was in the top three in 1985, 1988, and 1990.
-But arguably his best pitch was his slider that had a late and very sharp break, especially difficult for right-handed batters to handle.
+But arguably his best pitch was his slider that had a late and very sharp break, especially difficult for right-handed batters to handle; modern commentators have characterized this pitch as a "sweeper," though the term was not in use during Stieb's career.

 Later on in his career he developed his breaking ball repertoire, and he became very effective with a "dead fish" curveball that would break into the dirt as the batter swung.

-Stieb had a high-strung personality and was known as a fierce competitor on the mound; he was regularly seen having animated conversations with himself during pitches when in difficult situations.
+Stieb had a high-strung personality and was known as a fierce competitor on the mound; he was regularly seen having animated conversations with himself between pitches when in difficult situations.
 Whereas with other pitchers this would be seen as a sign of weakness, with Stieb it was perceived as the best way to motivate himself to get out of a jam.
 Early in his career, Stieb would also frequently yell at his teammates after errors, for plays that he thought they should have made.
+His personality also did not endear him to baseball writers, according to columnist Stephen Brunt:

 In later years, Stieb mellowed somewhat, although a fierce glare after a botched play was still not uncommon.

-Personal
+Personal life

 He was inducted into the Canadian Baseball Hall of Fame, located in St. Marys, Ontario, with the Class of 2005.

-Stieb currently resides in Reno, Nevada, where he works as a building contractor.
-After his career in baseball, he has taken up the electric guitar.
+As of 2016, Stieb resided in Reno, Nevada, where he worked as a building contractor.

 Stieb's older brother, Steve, was a catcher and pitcher in the Atlanta Braves minor league system from 1979 to 1981.